selimslab/selimslab.github.io/_NOTES/stem/programming/oop/solid.md

 ---

-Liskov’s Substitution
+Liskov's Substitution

 Children should not violate the contracts of parents.

 If you change a class with one of its children, the program should still work correctly.

-Inheritance should pass the ‘Is-A’ test.
+Inheritance should pass the ‘Is-A' test.

 ---